-- This Ransomware exploits a Windows vulnerability that was fixed 2 months before (March 2017 - MS-17-010) the mass attack performed, ie if everyone kept the operating system updated, this attack would not have occurred.
+- This Ransomware exploits a Windows vulnerability that was fixed 2 months before (March 2017 - MS-17-010) of the mass attack carried out, that is, if everyone kept the operating system up to date, this attack would not have occurred

 - It determines which files to encrypt according to the extension of those files.
 While it is completely technically possible to parse the files according to your Mimetype, scanning the files would take much longer and consume a lot of machine resources, making it easier to identify an attack and making it easier for the user to stop cracking.